HEnquist/camilladsp/README.md

     ```
     Note: On Unix-like systems it's also possible to use the File device and set the filename to `/dev/stdin` for capture, or `/dev/stdout` for playback.

-  The __Alsa__ capture device has an optional extra property `retry_on_error`.
-This is used to work around quirks of some devices.
-In most cases this should be left at the default values of `false`.
-Set this to `true` if capturing from the USB gadget driver on for example a Raspberry Pi.
-This device stops providing data if playback is stopped or paused, and retrying capture after an error allows capture to continue when more data becomes available.
+  The __Alsa__ capture device has two optional extra properties that are used to work around quirks of some devices.
+  Both should normally be left out, or set to the default value of `false`.
+  - `retry_on_error`: Set this to `true` if capturing from the USB gadget driver on for example a Raspberry Pi.
+    This device stops providing data if playback is stopped or paused, and retrying capture after an error
+    allows capture to continue when more data becomes available.
+  - `avoid_blocking_read`: Some devices misbehave when using the blocking IO of Alsa,
+    typically when there is no incoming data.
+Examples are spdif inputs when there is no signal present,
+    or the USB gadget driver when the source isn't sending any data.
+    Set this to `true` if you get capture errors when stopping the signal.
+This then allows processing to continue once the signal returns.

   The __File__ and __Stdin__ capture devices support two additional optional parameters, for advanced handling of raw files and testing:
   * `skip_bytes`: Number of bytes to skip at the beginning of the file or stream.
 This can be used to skip over the header of some formats like .wav (which typically has a fixed size 44-byte header).
 Leaving it out or setting to zero means no bytes are skipped.